creditimpact/grant-platform/ai-agent/README.md

 Add a new JSON file under `form_templates/` using the existing examples as a starting point.
 The `fields` object will be merged with user data.

+## Safe Expression Evaluation

+Computed, conditional and visibility rules inside form templates are expressed using a very small subset of Python.
+These expressions are evaluated with a custom AST-based interpreter that supports arithmetic, boolean logic and comparisons while restricting function calls to a tiny whitelist (`int` and `float`).
+Any invalid or malicious expression is rejected, preventing arbitrary code execution and keeping template evaluation safe.

 ## Testing Documents

 Example documents live under `test_documents/`.
 They are simple text files used